JesseSwildens/Software-ontwikkeling-VESOFTON/README.md

 ## Branches
 After issue creation, a branch can be created linked to the issue.
 All branches follow the same naming convention: `[branch number]-[relevant title]`.
 Any changes relevant to the issue can be made on this branch.
 Commit often to keep a clear history.

-### Commits
+## Commits
-Commits must include two things:
+The commit description must include two things:
-- \# Issue number
+1. \# Issue number
-- A short description of the commit
+2. A short description of the commit

 An example: `#16 fixed stuck in inf loop in API_Draw_line`.